Overview & background

 One of the key things you'll first want to do is brand all of your task reports and form exports by uploading a company logo.
 Open your Project in Fieldwire and click the gear icon at the bottom of the main left menu, then click "Change logo":

-Now let's tackle a couple more Project Settings that are super useful to set to your liking on Day 1.
+Now let's tackle a couple more Project Settings that are relevant for Day 1.

 Set Timeframe to Automatically Archive Verified Tasks

 You probably don’t need a defect from 2 years ago to be on your radar everyday.
 By adjusting the duration of the ‘Archive Tasks’ option, you can determine how long you want a verified task to be visible on your project dashboard.

 Think about the duration of your project and the number of tasks you foresee this project having.
 This may include defects, punch lists, planned work, pre-task plans, etc. With timeline and quantity in mind, you want to ensure that only the highest priority tasks are on your Project Dashboard.
 Despite this, you can always go back and reference archived Tasks to create an indisputable record of work performed.